10dai/Student-Activity/README.md

 General Overview of Course Uptake Since Inception
-Peak sign-up occured around the 28th of February Interest into the course continued even a week from deadline
+Peak sign-up occured around the 28th of February Interest in the course continued a week to wrap-up